GraC2H5OH/CMF_FFS/README.md

 Modeling of the company's operations is mainly done by people and they can make mistakes.
 ![problem](https://github.com/GraC2H5OH/CMF_FFS/blob/main/pics/problems.png)

-However experienced ecnomistst and analytics could do something different instead of this.
+However experienced economists and analytics could do something different instead of this.
 Creating a new model takes weeks.
 #### Solution
 Let's use machine learning to reduce the error and eliminate the human factor.